cognitedata/cognite-sdk-js/CONTRIBUTING.md

 ============

-Contributions are welcome, and this document details how changes can be made and submitted, and eventually included in a relase.
-We use monorepo tooling, and a git setup for CI/CD.a PATCH bump
+Contributions are welcome, and this document details how changes can be made and submitted, and eventually included in a release.
+We use monorepo tooling, and a git setup for CI/CD PATCH bump

 Please note we have a [code of conduct](./CODE_OF_CONDUCT.md).